 Neuralink’s implants are in the development stage and are yet to receive the green light to do tests in humans.

-And that further down the line they will allow for a symbiosis between humans and artificial intelligence.
+He expects they will allow for a symbiosis between humans and artificial intelligence.

-Let’s hope the humans don’t get hacked…
+Let’s hope the humans do not get hacked…